-And yet here I am, in another airport, after saying the toughest goodbye of my life.
 Part of me wonders why we put ourselves through these types of feelings.

+And here I am, in another airport.
 I’m looking around and watching the goodbyes everywhere.
 Sisters holding each other tightly in an embrace.
 A father holds his little boy who is crying because he’s leaving.
 Lovers hold hands until that final, desperate moment.